ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 archive with `bash bin/build-plugin.sh`.
 This command packages the plugin with all dependencies into `gm2-wordpress-suite.zip` for installation via the **Plugins → Add New** screen.

+Front‑end scripts are built with **esbuild** using page‑scoped entry points.
+Run `npm run build:assets` to produce modern ESM and optional legacy bundles alongside a `polyfills.js` loader that only runs when `needPolyfills()` detects missing browser features.
 == Setup Wizard ==
 After activation the **Gm2 Setup Wizard** (`index.php?page=gm2-setup-wizard`) opens once to walk through entering your AI provider API key, Google OAuth credentials, sitemap settings and which modules to enable.
 The wizard is optional and can be launched again from the **Gm2 Suite** dashboard at any time.